Cognigy/Documentation/docs/ai/empower/nlu/intents/reject-intents.md

   <img class="image-center" src="../../../../../_assets/ai/empower/nlu/reject-Intent.png" width="100%" />
 </figure>

-Reject intents give you the capability to intentionally prevent the NLU from recognizing any user inputs that are outside the scope of the virtual agent.
+Reject intents give you the capability to intentionally prevent the NLU from recognizing any user inputs that are outside the scope of the AI Agent.

 ## Concept